openSIL/unit_test_framework/documentation/UnitTestFramework.rst

 The recommended naming convention is: **Test**\ ThisFeature\ **Ut**.c.

 ''''''''''''''''''''''''''''''
-Adding a new UTM on (PHX POC):
+Adding a new UTM on Genoa POC:
 ''''''''''''''''''''''''''''''

-1. Check out the repo (insert command)
+1. Check out the repo (See Section 4.1)

 2. (Optional) Duplicate UnitTest/Source/Examples/HelloWorldUt as a template for your new UTM

-3. Add your UTM .inf file to AmdOpenSilUtPkgPhx.dsc.in under AmdOpenSilPkg/opensil-uefi-interface/UnitTest
+3. Add your UTM .inf file to *workspace*\Platform\AmdCommonPkg\Test\UnitTest\AgesaModuleUtPkgGn.dsc

-4. Run ae.cmd 2M unit-test
+4. Run 'dbuild.cmd ut UnitTest\AgesaModuleUtPkgGn.dsc'

-5. Upon successful build, the unit test executables will be located under Build/AgesaModulePkg/HostTest/NOOPT_VS2019/IA32
+5. Upon successful build, the unit test executables will be located under Build\AmdCommonPkg\HostTest\NOOPT_VS2019\IA32

 '''''''''''''''''''''''
 Executing a single test